BrianEBranch/BrianEBranch.github.io/README.md

-# An Unresponsive, Non-Semantic Personal Website, made to practice the basics of html and css.
-## At the moment my personal website however, soon moving to create a responsive website using Next.js
+# 3/16/2024 | Moving my personal website to react using Next.js.